MinIO vs Cloudflare R2

 Cons

-• - Self-hosting operational overhead
+• - Requires infrastructure management and operational overhead

 View full MinIOreview →